 Through its lending program, NMSBIC is an important source of funding for New Mexico nonprofit organizations engaged in micro-lending and small business lending in New Mexico.
-Lending partners include Accion, New Mexico Community Development Loan Fund ("The Loan Fund"), the New Mexico Mortgage Finance Authority (MFA), Rio Vista Growth Capital, and WESST Corp.
-Since its inception, and in connection with its lending partners, the NMSBIC has funded 3,524 loans to New Mexico startup and small businesses that have supported an estimated 9,379 jobs throughout New Mexico.
+Lending partners include Accion, New Mexico Community Development Loan Fund ("The Loan Fund"), the New Mexico Mortgage Finance Authority ("MFA"), Rio Vista Growth Capital, and WESST Corp.
+Since its inception, and in connection with its lending partners, the NMSBIC has funded 3,793 loans to New Mexico start-up and small businesses that have supported an estimated 10,139 jobs throughout New Mexico.

-3,524 loans 9,379 jobs
+3,793 loans10,139 jobs

-Since its inception in 2001, and in connection with its equity partners, the NMSBIC has committed \$32.3 million in equity investments to start or grow 46 New Mexico businesses.
+Since its inception in 2001, and in connection with its equity partners, the NMSBIC has committed \$32.3 million in equity investments to start or grow 47 New Mexico businesses.
 Equity partners include Flywheel Ventures, Mesa Capital Partners, New Mexico Community Capital, New Mexico Mezzanine Partners, and Verge Fund.
 New Mexico businesses that are growing with equity funding from NMSBIC include Altela, Aspen Avionics, BoomTime, IntelliCyt, Wellkeeper, and Miox.
 These are only a few of the active companies started with equity provided by NMSBIC.

-Equity Investments in 46 New Mexico Companies
+Equity Investments in 47 New Mexico Companies